 Don't just look at the price tag — dig deeper into real implementation costs.
 Set up meetings with your finance team to break down both obvious and hidden expenses.

 Most importantly, get everything in writing — from training costs to custom development fees.
-Experienced vendors should be able to provide a comprehensive cost breakdown, including real examples of how their system reduced costs for other clients.
+Experienced vendors of ERP software should be able to provide a comprehensive cost breakdown.
+This includes real examples of how their ERP system reduced costs for other clients through better real time decision-making, optimized supply chain processes, and integrations with third party tools.

 8. Request Demos and Conduct Trial Runs

-Ask for detailed demonstrations that show how the system handles your daily tasks.
+Ask for detailed demonstrations that show how the ERP system handles your daily tasks.
 Include team members from different departments in these sessions — they'll notice potential problems you might miss.
 If possible, try out a test version where your team can practice real work scenarios.
-Pay attention to how easy the system is to use and how well it performs during actual tasks.
+Pay attention to how easy the ERP software is to use and how well it performs during actual tasks.

 9. Ensure Compliance and Security Standards